Offline Deployment

 2.12.1 Install OpenSearch

-Note: Currently, OpenSearch disk type only supports NFS
+Note: OpenSearch disk type currently only supports nfs

 Parameter Explanation: